eager-hun/frontend-setup/README.md

 Keywords: Foundation, Gulp, Browsersync.

-## Installing
+**Note:**

-This project has been made a submodule of the ["Anypage"][Anypage] project, and the default configuration is now expecting that this project is accessed via Anypage as a wrapper around it.
+This project has been made a submodule of the "[anypage][anypage]" project, and it is now expected that this project is accessed via "anypage" as a wrapper around it.

+Sample contents can be accessed and developed by using this project together with the "anypage" project.

+## Installing external packages and building assets

-1. Edit project-related config (mainly locations) in `index.php` and in `gulpfile.js`.
-(If you are not using the "Anypage" project as a wrapper, there will be a little more to edit in gulpfile.js.)
+1. Edit project-related config in `gulpfile.js`.
 2. Then in cli:

         $ bower install